MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxpin/ne-acxpin-acx_jack_sink_info_connection_type.md

 title: ACX_JACK_SINK_INFO_CONNECTION_TYPE
 ms.date: 02/17/2022
 targetos: Windows
-description: The ACX_JACK_SINK_INFO_CONNECTION_TYPE enumeration is used by the ACX_JACK_SINK_INFORMATION structure tp specify the type of a connection.
+description: The ACX_JACK_SINK_INFO_CONNECTION_TYPE enumeration is used by the ACX_JACK_SINK_INFORMATION structure to specify the type of a connection.
 prerelease: false
 req.construct-type: enumeration
 req.ddi-compliance: